 It’s so easy for mothers, in particular, to push our own needs down the to do list.
 To put off the doctor visit because money is tight and the kids need new shoes or whatever.

 One of the ways you love your kids is by getting the help you need to be a healthy and whole person.
 Whether it means you need therapy, medication, or whatever – you need to prioritize this.

 Please deal with it now.
 Don’t put it off.

 Keep Calm and Carry On

 We’ve all seen the red “Keep Calm and Carry On” posters and mugs and everything else.
-If you don’t know the story behind the original poster, there is an interesting video on YouTube (see below) about the bookstore where it was rediscovered in 2000.
-The Wikipedia entry has more of the story.
+If you don’t know the story behind the original poster, the Wikipedia entry has more of the story.